 The Connected Approach

 Manufacturing software that integrates with QuickBooks for manufacturing can post labor costs to the correct accounts automatically as work orders close.
-Here is how the field mapping works:
+The field mapping looks like this:

 When a work order closes in Fishbowl Manufacturing, the labor costs flow directly into your QuickBooks COGS and overhead accounts.
 No spreadsheet.
 No manual journal entry.
 Your production reality matches your financial books.

-• Using a single “labor” account instead of splitting direct and indirect labor.
-This destroys your ability to analyze true product cost.
+- Using a single “labor” account instead of splitting direct and indirect.
+Kills your ability to analyze true product cost.

-• Not reconciling production records with QuickBooks monthly.
-Even with automation, spot-check the totals to catch configuration errors early.
+- Skipping the monthly reconciliation.
+Even with automation, spot-check the totals to catch configuration errors before they pile up.

-• Forgetting to include burden costs in the sync.
-If your manufacturing system tracks hours but not burdened rates, you are still understating COGS.
+- Forgetting to include burden costs in the sync.
+If your manufacturing system tracks hours but not burdened rates, you’re still understating COGS.

 Fishbowl is the #1 manufacturing platform built for QuickBooks users.
 The integration was designed from day one to handle the complexity of manufacturing cost flows, including labor, materials, and overhead.
 You get accurate COGS, faster month-end close, and margin numbers you can defend to your CFO.